h8d13/Lighttpd-Steroids/ROADMAP.md

 # Roadmap

 - Remove all artifacts of automated test scripts and reimplement UUID logic at the OS level.
+(Fuck it weird 24498321 it will be)

 (Done for run.py file) still needs to be done for the rest.
 - Create a setup.sh file that can do all the pre-req + setup steps in one go.